 - Will provide both parties with written reasons for the decision made.

-If the nature of the complaint is with regard to the Executive Management Committee or other body or group within Railway, the member or visitor has the right to report the discrimination or harassment directly to the Honorary Secretary of the Irish Rugby Football Union.
+If the nature of the complaint is with regard to the Executive Committee or other body or group within Railway, the member or visitor has the right to report the discrimination or harassment directly to the Honorary Secretary of the Irish Rugby Football Union.

 Terminologies and descriptions